nuagedigitech/Inbamayaa-Stage1/site/activities/600-certificates-distributed-for-the-talented-students-studying-in-nadar-saraswathy-primary-school.md

     Totally 3000 materials has provided for needy students & 600 certificates distributed for the talented students studying in Nadar Saraswathy Primary School at Usilampatti!"
-  title: 600 certificates distributed for the talented students studying in Nadar
+  title: 600 certificates distributed for the talented students in Usilampatti og:image: /static/images/uploads/75341037_2228924447407703_5596695626273259520_o_2228924440741037.jpg
-    Saraswathy Primary School
-  og:image: /static/images/uploads/75341037_2228924447407703_5596695626273259520_o_2228924440741037.jpg
 year: "2019"
 month: Nov